Library Services: your 'one-stop shop'

 Can I access physical books and journals?

-For printed items held in other libraries, we have introduced a Click and Collect service.
-Alternatively, if you are not able to visit campus and are based in the UK, the library can send you books via our postal loan service.
+If you are not able to visit campus and are based in the UK, the library can send you books via our postal loan service.
 Please read the information on the webpage carefully before submitting your request.